shadownet-irc/Website/site/index.md

 ShadowNET was created initially so that the main administrator could better keep tabs on the chat that his Minecraft server was running while he was AFK.
-It has since grown into a globally accessible chat network with 90% uptime and a fairly small, tight-knit group of friends talking about random things that come up.
+It has since grown into a globally accessible chat network with at least 90% uptime and a fairly small, tight-knit group of friends talking about random things that come up.
 It is also the test network of [elemental-ircd](http://github.com/lyska/elemental-ircd).

 ## Technology